Gopooo/SSRC-Audio-Tool/README.md

 - Update Wwise duration metadata so replacement audio can be longer than the original.
 - Repack `Streams2.dat` without modifying the original source file.
 - Chain multiple audio replacements in the same modified `Streams2.dat`.

+## Requirements

+- **Windows**
+- **Python 3.10 or newer** recommended
+- **Tkinter** for the graphical interface

+No third-party Python packages are required.
+The tool uses only the Python standard library.

+If Python was installed from the official Windows installer at python.org, Tkinter is normally included automatically.

+You can still include the provided `requirements.txt` in the repository, but `pip install -r requirements.txt` does not need to install anything.

+## Preparing the Game Files

+Before using the tool, you need to extract the game files from your **Skylanders SuperChargers Racing Wii ISO**.

+A recommended method is to use **Wiimms ISO Tools (WIT)** to extract the ISO contents.

 ## Usage